mathigon/textbooks/content/codes/content.md

 ---
 > id: flags

-There are many examples where words or letters are not the best way to express information.
+There are many other examples where words or letters are not the best way to express information.
 Here are some other codes you might have heard of:

 ::: tab(parent="sticky")